Who is Eligible

 » Physical Oceanography

 We do accept international students into the Summer Student Fellowship Program.
-Our Foreign National Advisor will assist all fellowship recepients in obtaining the necessary visa paperwork.
+Our Foreign National Advisor will assist fellowship recipients in obtaining the necessary J-1 Visa paperwork.
+Documented proof of English Language Proficiency will be required to obtain a J-1 Visa.

 (Please note: International students are required to pay a 14% U.S. Federal income tax on stipend payments, travel allowances and the fair-market value of their WHOI housing.
 This tax will be deducted from their stipend payments through Payroll deductions.)